datalab-icmat/aml_bayes_classification/README.md

-# Code for the paper: Adversarial Machine Learning: Bayesian Perspectives
+# Code for the paper: Protecting Classifiers from Attacks

 This repository contains code for reproducing the experiments in the **Protecting Classifiers from Attacks** paper.